cypress-io/cypress/docs/source/api/commands/hover.md

 ```

 {% note info %}
-{% url 'Check out our example recipe on testing hover and working with hidden elements' testing-the-dom %}
+{% url 'Check out our example recipe on testing hover and working with hidden elements' testing-the-dom-recipe %}
 {% endnote %}

 You can also force the action to be performed on the element regardless of whether the element is visible or not.